-Wenger Out Sign Appears In Wrestlemania 33 Crowd
+‘Wenger Out’ Sign Appears In ‘WrestleMania 33’ Crowd

 Despite being one of Arsenal’s most successful ever managers, Arsene Wenger has found himself under increased pressure from some sections of their fan base because of recent results.
 Not only have they now won just one of their last six Premier League games, but the fact that they haven’t claimed the Premier League since 2004 and have seemingly become less and less ambitious in recent years has led to calls for Wenger to leave the job.

-In recent weeks more and more fans have gathered together ahead of matches to organise protests against Arsene Wenger, with hundreds of fans holding banners and storming towards the ground, while others have even raised signs in the crowd, too.
+In recent weeks, more and more fans have gathered together ahead of matches to organize protests against Arsene Wenger, with hundreds of fans holding banners and storming towards the ground, while others have even raised signs in the crowd, too.

 The above occurred at the Emirates Stadium on Sunday again, as Arsenal played Manchester City.
 The game ended in a 2-2 draw, with Arsenal fighting back from a goal down on two occasions to claim a draw against Pep Guardiola’s team.
 During the match, protests and signs against Arsene Wenger were held up.

-But after the contest Wenger refused to criticise the Arsenal fans for doing so.
-Instead Arsene Wenger insisted to the BBC that the home supporters in the Emirates Stadium had been “sensational” and had actually helped Arsenal through the hardest parts of the game.
+But after the contest, Wenger refused to criticize the Arsenal fans for doing so.
+Instead, Arsene Wenger insisted to the BBC that the home supporters in the Emirates Stadium had been “sensational” and had actually helped Arsenal through the hardest parts of the game.

 After the game with Manchester City Arsene Wenger was asked about his future with Arsenal.
 The French manager previously made it clear that he has already made up his mind about whether or not he is actually staying at the club, but insisted he won’t reveal his decision just yet.
-After the Manchester City match Arsene Wenger didn’t allude to either his answer or when he will reveal it.
+After the Manchester City match, Arsene Wenger didn’t allude to either his answer or when he will reveal it.

 Arsene Wenger’s comments before Arsenal’s match with Manchester City suggested that he will be staying on at the club, though, as he declared, via the BBC, “I will not retire.
 Retiring is for young people.
 For old people retirement is dying.
 I still watch every football game.
 I find it interesting.”

-[Featured Image by Getty/Alex Morton]
+[Featured Image by Alex Morton/Getty Images]